Ratko Mitrović: Political career

-On 5 November 2020, the Prime Minister-designate Krivokapić appointed him a candidate for the Minister in newly-created post of Minister of Ecology, Spatial Planning and Urbanism in the new government cabinet of Montenegro.
+On 5 November 2020, the Prime Minister-designate Krivokapić appointed him a candidate for the Minister in newly created post of Minister of Ecology, Spatial Planning and Urbanism in the new government cabinet of Montenegro.
 Immediately after the announcement of the candidacy for ministerial positions in the new government, several environmental protection organizations and environmental activists demanded the withdrawal of Prime Minister-designate Krivokapic's proposal to nominate Professor Mitrovic as Minister of Ecology, Spatial Planning and Urbanism.
 They said they were revolted by the proposal for Mitrović to head the ecology ministry in the future cabinet, due to his earlier participation in the design of small hydropower plants on mountain rivers in northern Montenegro, against which environmental activists have been protesting for decades.
 It was also revealed that he was a co-founder of the company "Renevable Energy Montenegro", which is exclusively engaged in the construction of small hydropower plants, and that Mitrović himself designed more than fifteen small hydropower plants throughout Montenegro.
 In a statement to the media, Mirović admitted that he had participated in similar projects in the past, but that he completely gave up small hydropower projects in 2010, when he realized how many mini hydropower plants of that type are devastating to the environment, saying that such a model of electricity production unacceptable and that he now completely opposes the construction of mini hydropower plants in Montenegro.
 On 4 December 2020, the Parliament of Montenegro officially elected him Minister.

 In an interview in May 2021, Mitrović admitted in an interview that he had been involved in the construction of an illegal house near Budva for 20 years, of which he was accused of by opposition MPs earlier that year, saying he was no longer the owner but his son.
-After a controversial interview, the opposition and NGOs demanded Mitrović's resignation from Prime Minister Krivokapić, which he refused to do, saying "Mitrović misunderstood the journalistic issue due to hearing problems and was confused" and that he is necessary part of his government, as an proven expert in his field.
+After a controversial interview, the opposition and NGOs demanded Mitrović's resignation from Prime Minister Krivokapić, which he refused to do, saying "Mitrović misunderstood the journalistic issue due to hearing problems and was confused" and that he is necessary part of his government, as a proven expert in his field.
 Mitrović later said that his statement was "clumsily made" and that his son, who is the owner, had previously submitted a request for the legalization of the house, long before he become minister.
 The parliamentary opposition and NGOs continued to demand his resignation, calling into question his moral credibility to continue running the urbanism ministry.